-The FCD 300 Adjustable speed drive is designed for decentral mounting, e.g. in the food and beverage industry, in the automotive industry, or for other material handling applications.
+The FCD 300 adjustable speed drive is designed for decentral mounting, e.g., in the food and beverage industry, in the automotive industry, and for other material handling applications.

-With the FCD 300 it is possible to utilize the cost saving potential by placing the power electronics decentrally, and thus make the central panels obsolete saving cost, space and effort for installation and wiring.
+With the FCD 300 it is possible to utilize the cost saving potential by placing the power electronics decentrally, and thus make the central panels obsolete, saving money, space and effort for installation and wiring.

-The unit is flexible in its mounting options for as well stand alone mounting and motor mounting.
+The unit is flexible in its mounting options including both stand-alone mounting and motor mounting.
 It is also possible to have the unit pre-mounted on a Danfoss Bauer geared motor (3 in one solution).
-The basic design with a plugable electronic part and a flexible and "spacious" wiring box is extremely servicefriendly and easy to change electronics without the need for unwiring.
+The basic design with a pluggable electronic part and a flexible and "spacious" wiring box is extremely service-friendly; it is easy to replace electronics without having to unwire.

-The FCD 300 is a part of the VLT frequency converter family, which means similar funcionality, programming, and operating as the other family members.
+The FCD 300 is a part of the VLT adjustable frequency drive family, which means similar functionality, programming, and operating as the other family members.